bgctw/lognorm/cran-comments.md

 And changed back to original doi after second comment by Uwe Ligges

-Changed again to escaped form after email from Kurt Hornik
+Changed again to escaped form after email from Kurt Hornik.

+Removed link to md file in vignette.
+(The link worked nice on github but not for the installed package.)

 ## Test environments
 with old doi